volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 }
 ```

-As you can notice, the store is the result of executing `createStore` function, which takes `rootReducer` as the first argument and middlewares as the second.
+The store is the result of executing `createStore` function, which takes `rootReducer` as the first argument and middlewares as the second.

 `rootReducer` is a combination of all reducers that exist in your app.

 As your app grows more complex, it's a good idea to split your reducer function into separate functions, each managing independent parts of the state.

 As you may have noticed, it doesn't exist yet, so let's add it.

 Create `src/store/rootReducer.ts` with the following content:

 ```javascript
 import { combineReducers } from 'redux';